AI-BIIE-Initiative/odyssey-llm-quiz/README.md

 Portions of this repository (specifically, the text of *The Odyssey*) are derived from Project Gutenberg content.
 All original work contained in this repository is © 2025 by AI-BIIE-Initiative and contributors, and made available under permissive open-source terms.

-## Final Notes

-- This is not just a coding test.
-We are evaluating your **problem-solving approach**, **communication of trade-offs**, and **ability to analyze outcomes**.
-- Please aim for **clarity and structure** in your notebook.
-Use section headings and code comments liberally.
-- We appreciate creativity, but also value simplicity and reproducibility.

 ---